7 Ways to Score Cheap or Free Dental Work for Seniors on Medicare

 Some dental schools offer low-cost cleanings and other routine care to members of the community.

-Most of these teaching facilities have clinics that give dentists-in-training an opportunity to practice their skills while providing care at a reduced cost.
+Most of these teaching facilities have clinics that give dentists-in-training an opportunity to practice their skills while providing low-cost dental care to the public.

-You can search for a program in your area by visiting the American Dental Association website.
+You can search for dental schools and programs in your area by visiting the American Dental Association website.

 There’s no guarantee that a dental program in your area currently offers free or reduced dental care.
 You’ll need to contact each program individually to see what’s available.